-Short sales are far less common in the U.S. housing market today — the peak years were 2008 to 2012, during the mortgage crisis — but they’re still part of the homebuying landscape.
+Short sales were common from 2008 to 2012, but they are rare in today’s booming housing market.
+Still, these distressed sales could become part of the homebuying landscape again.
 A short sale can yield a good deal on a property, but it generally takes a certain amount of fortitude and patience, plus a lot of luck.

 What is a short sale?

 A short sale is when a lender agrees to accept a mortgage payoff amount less than what is owed in order to facilitate a sale of the property by a financially distressed owner.
 The lender forgives the remaining balance of the loan.